 Since 22 September 2005, Panalpina has been listed at the SIX Swiss Exchange.

-Today, Panalpina operates a network of about 500 offices: it has its own branches in over 80 countries and is represented by agencies in a further 80.
-Globally, it employs approximately 15,500 people.
+Today, Panalpina operates a network of about 500 offices: it has its own branches more than 70 countries and is represented by agencies in a further 90.
+Globally, it employs 16,000 people.